 - Lastly, press the CTRL+ENTER keys instead of pressing only ENTER and you’ll be able to see all the new and increased salaries in both cases of all employees.

-6. Different Use of Fill Handle Icon to Copy a Formula with Changing Cell References
+6. Using Fill Handle Icon Differently to Copy a Formula with Changing Cell References

 Let’s look at a Series now.
 Basically, it’s a series that’ll contain multipliers of 5.
 How will you get all the next values in the column with a single click?